liu734/UFO-Search-Engine/README.md

 To run index.py
-python index.py
+$ python index.py

 To search_by_query.py
-python search_by_query.py sample_queries.txt
+$ python search_by_query.py sample_queries.txt

+Queries in sample_queries.txt should sperated by lines.